Gishankrishka2/Emo-Zoom-Bot/README.md

 2. You can directly run the main.py or run this command by changing the directory to the folder where all the files are present.
 ```
 python main.py

 ```

+## 🏷 Support

+Reach out to the maintainer at one of the following places:

+- Contact options listed on [this GitHub profile](https://github.com/RishBropromax)
+- Contact another options listed on [this GitHub profile](https://github.com/ImRishmika)
+- Contact another options listed on [Telegram](https://t.me/ImRishmika)<br>
+- Subscribe My Youtube Channel [Youtube](https://www.youtube.com/channel/UCTIprdrvIiMjFdFwJgnmTUg)

+ <h2>Thanks for using my repo.
+Send me the faults and shortcomings of this repo via telegram.
+Or add it to my support group👊👊